Film editing: Post-production editing

-Often after the director has had their chance to oversee a cut, the subsequent cuts are supervised by one or more producers, who represent the production company or movie studio.
-There have been several conflicts in the past between the director and the studio, sometimes leading to the use of the "Alan Smithee" credit signifying when a director no longer wants to be associated with the final release.
+Often after the director has had their chance to oversee a cut, the subsequent cuts are supervised by one or more producers, who represent the production company or film studio.
+The studio "usually has the final say" if the director does not have contractual control over the final cut.
+Sometimes the producer is able to provide valuable input, especially if the director has become too close emotionally to the project.
+There have been several conflicts in the past between directors and studios, sometimes leading to the use of the "Alan Smithee" credit signifying when a director no longer wants to be associated with the final release.